The Engineering Machine Shop provides support for 3D printing and other machining needs. Fees may apply.

 High performance computing (HPC) accelerates the process of discovery for research that involves computationally-intensive problems.

-The Interactive Data Analytics Service supports large-scale and collaborative data analytics using interactive tools such as RStudio for R, Jupyter Notebook for Python, and (eventually) Remote Desktop.
+The Interactive Data Analytics Service supports large-scale and collaborative data analytics using interactive tools such as RStudio for R and Jupyter Notebook for Python, R, and Julia.

 There are several file storage options available to researchers depending on needs.